Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Two people in traditional kimonos entering a temple gate in Kyoto.

-Kyoto, Japan's former imperial capital, serves as a portal through which you can time travel back to the era of samurais and shoguns.
+Kyoto, Japan's former imperial capital, is a portal through which you can time travel back to the era of samurais and shoguns.
 Nestled in a lush valley surrounded by picturesque mountains, ancient Kyoto is home to an array of traditional temples, shrines, and gardens that ensure the otherworldly beauty of yesterday is not lost.
-Each season graces a unique charm upon the city but visiting during the cherry blossom spring or crisp warm-toned fall offers a particularly spectacular experience.
+Each season graces a unique charm upon the city—but visiting during the cherry blossom spring or crisp warm-toned fall offers a particularly spectacular experience.
 As you stroll through the dense bamboo forests of the Arashiyama neighborhood or the tranquil oasis of the Philosopher’s Walk, the right attire can ensure you’re prepared to experience the enchanting magic of authentic Kyoto as you revel in this bygone era.

-When planning your wardrobe for Kyoto, it’s essential to consider not just the weather, but also the cultural norms and the nature of the activities–like relaxing upon the tatami mats inside a ryokan or sipping matcha inside a wooden tea house–you plan to engage in.
+When planning your wardrobe for Kyoto, it’s essential to consider not just the weather, but also the cultural norms and nature of the activities—like relaxing upon tatami mats inside a ryokan or sipping matcha inside a wooden tea house—you plan to engage in.
 Kyoto's climate can be quite varied, with hot and humid summers, chilly winters, and an eye-catching yet often unpredictable spring and autumn.
 Culturally, dressing modestly is valued, particularly when visiting sacred spiritual sites like religious temples and shrines.
-The city's historic architecture and traditional aesthetics of homes protected by wooden trellises and curved bamboo barriers also offer plenty of opportunities to experiment with different local looks.
+The city's historic architecture including traditional aesthetics of homes protected by wooden trellises and curved bamboo barriers also offers plenty of opportunities to experiment with different local looks.
 Whether you’re wandering through the geisha district of Gion, enjoying the seasonal hanamachi blooms in Maruyama Park, or savoring traditional kaiseki cuisine at a local ryokan, dressing appropriately can greatly enhance your overall experience.
-Fortunately for you, this comprehensive style guide will help you navigate what to pack for your trip to Kyoto, covering everything from climate considerations to specific outfit recommendations, to ensure you’re well-dressed for both the weather and the cultural context.
+Fortunately for you, this comprehensive style guide will help you navigate what to pack for your summer trip to Kyoto, covering everything from climate considerations to specific outfit recommendations, ensuring you’re well-dressed for both the weather and the cultural context.

 Summer Climate in Kyoto